Nyfaria/PowersOfSpite/README.md

 ### Active

-Super Speed - makes the player able to run really fast Ghost - allows player to walk through solid objects Invisibility - allows the player to turn invisible Displacer - allows players to summon clones to fight for them (max 2 at a time) Spatial Travel - Allows players to create two portals at a time and go through one (has a 10s travel cooldown)
+Super Speed - makes the player able to run really fast
+- Ghost - allows player to walk through solid objects
+- Invisibility - allows the player to turn invisible
+- Displacer - allows players to summon clones to fight for them (max 2 at a time)
+- Spatial Travel - Allows players to create two portals at a time and go through one (has a 10s travel cooldown)
+- Teleportation - look at a place and click your keybind to TP

 ### Passive

-Flight - allows you to fly
+- Flight - allows you to fly
-Elasticity - allows you to bounce and take
+- Elasticity - allows you to bounce and take
-Super Strength - gives a lot of strength and knockback ability to player Keen Sight - allows for seeing through fog and clearly at night Triton - gives waterbreathing and allows you to swim fast
+- Super Strength - gives a lot of strength and knockback ability to player
+- Keen Sight - allows for seeing through fog and clearly at night
+- Triton - gives waterbreathing and allows you to swim fast

 ## Important